mbdevpl/version-query/README.rst

 of the git repository.

-If there is no git repository (this might be the case at installation time or at runtime) the script relies on package metadata from its ``PKG-INFO`` file.
+If there is no git repository (this might be the case at installation time or at runtime) the script relies on package metadata from its ``PKG-INFO`` or ``metadata.json`` file.

-``PKG-INFO`` is a file that is automatically-generated when building a package and it is packaged into source as well as binary distributions.
-It should be present for every Python 3 package.
+One of ``PKG-INFO`` or ``metadata.json`` files is automatically-generated when building packages.
+Which one depends on your method of building, but in any case, one of them is packaged into source as well as binary distributions.
+One of them should be present for every Python 3 package.

 how version is determined from git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First of all, a most recent (based on commit tree) version tag is found.
-Version tag is a git tag
+First of all, a most recent (based on version precedence) version tag is found.
+Version tag
-that starts with ``v`` or ``ver``, followed by a valid version identifier.
+is a git tag that starts with ``v`` or ``ver``, followed by a valid version identifier.

 Examples of valid version tags: